00Markus0/Crypto-Answer/README.md

 ## Using our system: ##

 1. Upload "training_data_fine_tuning.json" to [Google Drive](http://drive.google.com/).
 Make sure it is in the right folder.
-The folder structure is as following: "Colab Notebooks/Crypto-Answer/data/squad20/
+The folder structure is as following: "Colab Notebooks/Crypto-Answer/data/squad20/".
-2. Upload "crypto-answer-il2.ipynb" to [Google Colab](https://colab.research.google.com/).
-Make sure you have the runtime settings on "GPU"
+2. Open "Crypto-Answer.ipynb" in Google Chrome from [Google Colab](https://colab.research.google.com/).
+Make sure you have the runtime settings on "GPU".
 3. Run all blocks of code in colab (with GPU enabled it will take ~ 25 min) 3.1 Connect colab to google drive with clicking on the link, displayed under the corresponding code block, copying the code into the input-field and finally pressing enter
   3.2 If you do not have access to google drive, you can also upload "training_data_fine_tuning.json" directly to colab.
 In this case you haave to change data_dir variable to ""
 4. Open our website under: "https://crypto-answer-il2.anvil.app/"
-5. Type in any question about cryptocurrency and click "ASK"
+5. Type in any question about cryptocurrency and click "ASK" or update to real time data by clicking "UPDATE CURRENT DATA"

 **Using our website requires having the colab notebook connected to it at all times**.
 If no notebook is connected an error will appear.
-It is also not possible to have two notebooks connected to the server at one time.
+It is also not possible to have two notebooks connected to the website at one time.

 ## Tools ##